 The order describes how BA made block trades in a master account and then allocated the purchase and sale of the securities to client accounts from the master account.
 BA would allocate the purchase and sale of a security to a day-trading client, rather than allocate the purchase of that same security to a buy-and-hold client account per the Firm’s disclosures and internal policies.

-By engaging in this practice, BA failed to consider that the day-trading clients were receiving profitable risk-free trades while buy-and-hold clients were assuming all of the risk on behalf of the day-trading clients.
+By engaging in this practice, BA failed to consider that the day-trading clients were receiving profitable risk-free trades while buy-and-hold clients were assuming all of the risks on behalf of the day-trading clients.

 Furthermore, the Firm’s compliance policies and procedures failed to contemplate how to determine which day-trading client account received a profitable trade; how to allocate the trades fairly between the day-trading clients and buy-and-hold clients; and, how to ensure the Firm was not violating the Advisers Act in the process.